SergeDmi/C02/index.md

 ### CO2 - power equivalence
 Coal, fuel, natural gaz are of the order 1kg CO2 emission per kW.h ([^US_eia]).

 In Europe, we are at ~0.3 kg / kW.h ([^EU_eea]).
 Note that countries using coal (e.g. Germany, 2.25% of the worlds' CO2 emissions) have larger emissions than countries using nuclear (e.g. France, 0.95% of the worlds CO2 emissions).
+The carbon footprint of coal and gas is 20x that of nuclear energy, at least [^UKparliament].

 A light bulb consumes 15W, i.e. 360 W.h a day, i.e. 130 kW.h a year, i.e. 40 kg per year.